Atlante F.C.: The IMSS era

 The team managed to return to the Primera División for the 1977–78 season.
 In October 1978, the Instituto Mexicano del Seguro Social (IMSS) acquired the team in a 100% ownership, promising to make the largest football club in the world with 22 million associates throughout the country.
 With the financial support of the governmental institution, the team experienced successful campaigns with reinforcements such as the old-time idol Horacio Casarín as head coach and the Mexican football's all-time top goalscorer Cabinho, who would become three-time champion striker with Atlante in 1980, 1981 and 1982.
 Its productive campaigns led them to the 1981–82 final championship match against Tigres UANL, and after regular and extra time, Atlante became runner-up at penalty kicks.
 Nevertheless, a year later Atlante won its first continental title with the CONCACAF Champions' Cup against Suriname's Robinhood.

-While the government still owned the team, another institution took over the management activities.
+Although the government still owned the team, another institution took over the management activities.
 The Departamento del Distrito Federal, DDF (the former body which controlled the Mexican Federal District) intended to propel the team with little results.
-After playing for several years at the Estadio Azteca, the team even had to leave this venue and setting its new battleground at the Estadio Ciudad de los Deportes, nowadays Cruz Azul's Estadio Azul.
+After playing for several years at the Estadio Azteca, the team even had to leave this venue and setting its new battleground at the Estadio Ciudad de los Deportes.

-In 1989, the DDF sold the team to Jose Antonio García, a businessman owner of the sports' goods & apparel company Garcis.
-After a failed campaign at a new venue, this time at Querétaro's Estadio Corregidora, the team was relegated, again, to the Segunda División.
+In 1989, the DDF sold the team to José Antonio García, a businessman owner of the sporting goods and apparel company Garcis.
+After a failed campaign at a new venue, this time at the Estadio Corregidora located in the city of Querétaro and the Querétaro franchise's home stadium, the team was relegated again to the Segunda División.